 - Better to visit early morning/late evening to avoid scorching sun.

 - Very close to the airport ~ can be kept as the last leg of the itinerary, if traveling via flight.

-Although I couldn’t cover the zoo in my last visit, you can get more information on the zoo here.
+Although I couldn’t cover the zoo during my last visit, you can get more information on the zoo here.